Emergency Fund Calculator

 $

-An emergency fund is a financial buffer created to cover unexpected situations that could disrupt your financial stability—such as job loss, medical emergencies, or urgent repairs.
+An emergency fund is a financial buffer designed to cover unexpected situations that could disrupt your financial stability — such as job loss, medical emergencies, or urgent repairs.
 It also helps you avoid relying on loans or high-interest debt during times of crisis.

 When should you use an emergency fund?

-An emergency fund should be used strictly for unexpected and urgent expenses that cannot be covered by your regular monthly budget.
-Examples include:
+An emergency fund should be used only for unexpected and urgent expenses that cannot be covered by your regular monthly budget.
+Common examples include:

 • Medical emergencies: Health-related expenses not covered by insurance.

-• Unexpected repairs: Urgent home or vehicle repairs essential for safety or daily life.
+• Unexpected repairs: Necessary home or vehicle repairs required to maintain safety or basic functionality.

 How many months of expenses should you save?

-The ideal size of an emergency fund varies depending on your employment type and income stability.
+The recommended size of an emergency fund depends primarily on the stability and predictability of your income.
 General guidelines include:

-• Freelancers / Self-Employed Professionals: Due to income volatility, save 12 months of fixed expenses.
+Due to income volatility and the absence of guaranteed monthly earnings, it is advisable to save 12 months of fixed expenses.

 Example:

-If your monthly fixed expenses total $3,000 and you are a salaried employee, your recommended fund is:
+If your fixed monthly expenses total $3,000 and you are a salaried employee, your recommended emergency fund is:

 Where should you keep your emergency fund?